darrahts/uavTestbed/README.md

 - finish refactoring the framework
 - add power demand estimation based on trajectory
 - add in trajectory risk / reward
-- add in-mission decision making and actions
-    - activities such as drop package, take picture, transmit data, etc
-    - appropriate power demand based on activity
-- more...

 ### Prerequisites